linaro-marketing/JekyllPostTool/README.md

-# SchedJekyllPostTool
+# Jekyll Post Tool

-This python3 script takes an export from sched.com and ouputs jekyll post files for Linaro Connect (Bangkok 2019)
+This python3 script makes creating Jekyll posts a _breeze_.
+Supply a dictionary object for the _front matter_ and some post content and get back a Jekyll markdown post.